John 18

 John 18 is the eighteenth chapter of the Gospel of John in the New Testament of the Christian Bible.
 This chapter records the events on the day of the Crucifixion of Jesus, starting with the arrest of Jesus the evening before (in Judaic calculation, this would be considered part of the same day).
 The three denials of Peter are interwoven into the narrative concerning the trials of Jesus.

-The book containing this chapter is anonymous; however, early Christian tradition generally considers that John the Evangelist composed the Gospel of John.
+The gospel identifies an unnamed "disciple whom Jesus loved" as its source and author.
+Early Christian tradition generally considers that John the Evangelist composed the Gospel of John.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 40 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: